 The consequences of climate change are being felt now by current generations and the Caribbean nations are particularly impacted.
 Like other heads of state, the leaders of Antigua and Barbuda, and Jamaica reinforced the need for support and collaboration on addressing climate change.
 How could the international community support Caribbean nations in adapting to the existing and upcoming consequences of the rise in global temperatures?

-Vicki Assevero is a senior fellow for the Adrienne Arsht Latin America Center’s Caribbean Initiative.
+Vicki Assevero is a former senior fellow for the Adrienne Arsht Latin America Center’s Caribbean Initiative.

 The international community can support Caribbean nations and other small island developing states (SIDS) by acknowledging the World Meteorological Association’s 2020 Report that sea level rise has doubled, and hurricanes have intensified, so the imperative to finance climate adaptation is urgent.
 Prime ministers Gaston Browne of Antigua and Barbuda, and Andrew Holness of Jamaica urged acceleration of the pace of implementation of existing accords.
 This would mean not only funding the financing mechanisms foreseen in the original Paris Climate Accord but also those outlined in the Warsaw Mechanism and the Samoa Pathway.
 More importantly, multilateral institutions must continue to mobilize capital for greater investments in renewable energy and green technologies.
 The Caribbean SIDS are also urging new metrics in the form of a multi-dimensional vulnerability index that would facilitate access to concessional financing.